 During the past nine-plus years, I’ve published almost 700 posts here … hundreds of which contain photos of, and details about, my two amazing

 babies children, who now are 12 and 10 years old.
-No longer are they the bumbling, sometimes comical, sometimes demonic, Muppet-like doofuses I first started writing about way back when.
-They are people, and they exist outside the bubble within which my wife and I safely kept them during the years when I first began sharing with you my stories about raising them.
+No longer are they the bumbling, sometimes comical, sometimes demonic, Muppet-like doofuses I first started writing about way back when; they are people, and they exist outside the bubble within which my wife and I safely kept them during the years when I first began sharing with you my stories about raising them.

 I’ve struggled in recent months to reconcile the fact that pictures of the two of them, and details about their lives, have remained available on the Internet without their knowledge or approval.
 Granted, I’ve shared less about them here in recent years, and have always maintained their anonymity … but, still … they have reached ages at which I’m sure they would prefer those things be private.

-And so, rather than waiting for them to ask, or for them (or, worse yet, one of their peers) to discover this blog, I have hidden from the public every post and social-media image in which their faces are clearly shown, as well as posts containing stories that, at this point in their lives, probably are best kept private.
-(I’ve also hidden a lot of other really lame posts that were doing little more than cluttering up the place … and, yes, I know at least one of you just made a “But Jon, that must mean you’ve deleted EVERYTHING!” joke, and, sweet Jesus, you are funny … and by “funny” I mean “such an asshole.”)
+And so, rather than waiting for them to ask, or for one of them (or, worse yet, one of their peers) to discover this blog, I have hidden from the public just about every post and social-media image in which their faces are clearly shown, as well as posts containing stories that, at this point in their lives, probably are best kept private.
+(I’ve also hidden a lot of other really lame posts that were doing little more than cluttering up the place — and, yes, I know at least one of you just made a “But Jon, that must mean you’ve deleted EVERYTHING!” joke, and, sweet Jesus, you are funny … and by “funny” I mean “such an asshole.”)
 The result?
 The almost-700 posts available here yesterday have been whittled down to about 200.

 So what’s next?
 We’ll see.
 I’m eager to do some more blogging … which is what prompted me to make this move to begin with.
 The extent to which my forthcoming posts will deal with fatherhood remains to be seen.
 Meanwhile, although the infrequency of my posts has certainly caused my readership numbers to drop in recent years, I know some of you still come back every time I post something (for which I thank you), and I know one of the things you’ve enjoyed here are my stories about my kids and my family.
 I hope to find ways to continue to tell some of those stories, albeit in a less revealing fashion … and I hope to also write some other stuff that you’ll think doesn’t suck.